electrickery/inventoryByProperties/README.md

   object-file.
 This allows for fixed URLs, independent of the actual location of the files in the tree.
 The intention is to create QRCode labels attached to the physical object.

+The 'perl/numgen.pl' and the 'theNumber.txt' file are part of the label generator, which is not finished.

 F.J.
 Kraan, 2020-07-26